From the Woo to the Goo

 There is another black substance that’s known to stick and kill…

 The popularity of black goo imagery could relate to the cultural and literary history of tar.
 Take, for example, The Tar Baby.
-A doll made of tar is used by Fox to catch Rabbit who’s been stealing Fox’s food.
+One of the most shared fables of all time, it’s about a doll made of tar used by Fox to catch Rabbit, who’s been stealing Fox’s food.
 Rabbit encounters the fake person and gets angry when it doesn’t respond to his greetings.
 Rabbit punches the doll and gets stuck, and the more Rabbit fights the tar baby, the more entangled and stuck Rabbit becomes.

 The term tar baby has apparently come to refer to any situation that only gets worse by additional involvement with it.
 However, the tar baby’s resemblance to actual black bodies and its use as a racial slur in the US makes it a rather sticky phrase.